 Who’s it from?

-Sending the letter or email from someone the donor is familiar with is a great way to create better thank you’s.
+Sending the letter or email from someone familiar to the donor is a great way to create better thank you’s.
 There are a couple of different approaches here, so consider what seems like the best fit for your organization and of course, the donor.

 It’s common to send thank you messages from someone within your organization.